Cynewulf of Wessex

 Cynewulf was the King of Wessex from 757 until 786.
 Mercia, which was then the dominant power, went through a period of disorder during most of his reign, so he was able to keep his territory intact until he was defeated by King Offa of Mercia in 779.
 He was killed by the brother of his deposed predecessor in 786.

 Reign

 Cynewulf became king after deposing his predecessor, Sigeberht, with the support of most of the magnates.
-He may have accepted the lordship of King Æthelbald of Mercia, who he met shortly thereafter, but it is more likely that Æthelbald acknowledged his kingship.
+He may have accepted the lordship of King Æthelbald of Mercia, whom he met shortly thereafter, but it is more likely that Æthelbald acknowledged his kingship.
 However, it was not long before Æthelbald was assassinated and as a consequence, Mercia fell into a brief period of disorder as rival claimants to its throne fought.
 Cynewulf was also often at war with the Cornish.
 He was a benefactor of the church but also seized lands claimed by religious houses.

 In 779, Cynewulf was defeated by the new King of Mercia, Offa, at the Battle of Bensington, and Offa then retook Berkshire, and perhaps also London.
 Despite this defeat, there is no evidence to suggest Cynewulf subsequently became subject to Offa.